Dominate the Project Management Arena with PMP Certification - Simplilearn Gives You the Edge!

 While accurate estimates are the basis of sound project planning, there are many techniques used as project management best practices in estimation as - Analogous estimation, Parametric estimation, Delphi method, 3 Point Estimate, Expert Judgment, Published Data Estimates, Vendor Bid Analysis, Reserve Analysis, Bottom-Up Analysis, and Simulation.
 Usually, during the early stages of a project life cycle, the project requirements are feebly known and less information is available to estimate the project.
 The initial estimate is drawn merely by assumptions knowing the scope at a high level, this is known as ‘Ball-park estimates’, a term very often used by project managers.

 We will next learn about the top project estimation techniques.

 Project Estimation Techniques

-Once more detail is learned on the scope of project, this technique is usually followed where high level chunks at the feature or design level is estimated and is decomposed progressively into smaller chunks or work-packets as information is detailed.
+Once more detail is learned on the scope of the project, this technique is usually followed where high-level chunks at the feature or design level are estimated and are decomposed progressively into smaller chunks or work-packets as information is detailed.

-This technique is used when there is a reference of similar project executed and it is easy to correlate with other projects.
-Expert judgement and historical information of similar activities in referenced project is gathered to arrive at an estimate of the project.
+This project estimation technique is used when there is a reference to a similar project executed and it is easy to correlate with other projects.
+Expert judgment and historical information of similar activities in a referenced project are gathered to arrive at an estimate of the project.